Introduction

 Contact your committee secretary to register for CPD certificates.

-- NSAI Committee members or Sub-Committee/Working Group members may make reference to their membership (including Chairmanship) when writing articles or giving lectures or papers.
-However, they may not state views purporting to be those of the Consultative Committee or Sub-Committee unless those views have been approved by the NSAI Consultative Committee or Sub-Committee.
+6. NSAI Committee members shall should refer to their membership (including Chairmanship) when writing articles or giving lectures or papers.
+However, they shall not state views purporting to be those of the NSAI Committee, regional or international committees unless those views have been approved by the NSAI and/or NSAI Committee.

-- Members should be aware that records of NSAI committees may be subject to disclosure under the Freedom of Information Act.
+9. Members should be aware that NSAI committee membership may be subject to disclosure e.g., under the Freedom of Information Act, Access to Information on the Environment Regulations, GDPR, in response to relevant Parliamentary Questions (PQs).

-Committee members should not communicate with the media on matters concerning the internal affairs of the Consultative Committee.
+10. Members shall not communicate with the media on matters concerning the internal affairs of a Committee without expressed permission of NSAI.

 Most national committee meetings take place in NSAI's Dublin Headquarters [location]